Andrea Kremer

 Andrea Kremer (born February 25, 1959) is a multi-Emmy Award-winning American television sports journalist.
-She currently calls Thursday Night Football games for Amazon Prime Video making sports history, along with Hannah Storm, by becoming the first all-women booth to call any major men's team sport, not just football.
-Kremer is also Chief Correspondent for the NFL Network and previously led the network's coverage and in-depth reporting on health and safety.
-Her other current roles include correspondent for HBO's Real Sports with Bryant Gumbel as well as co-host of We Need To Talk, the first ever all-female nationally televised weekly sports show on CBS.
-Until the 2011 season, she worked as a sideline reporter for NBC on the network's coverage of Sunday Night Football.
+She previously called Thursday Night Football games for Amazon Prime Video.
+Kremer is currently the Chief correspondent for the NFL Network.

 In 2018, Kremer received the Pete Rozelle Radio-Television Award from the Pro Football Hall of Fame.
-She has covered more than 25 Super Bowls, the NBA Finals and All-Star Game, the Major League Baseball All-Star Game and League Championship Series, college football bowl games, NHL Stanley Cup Playoffs and Finals, the NCAA men's basketball tournament, U.S Olympic basketball trials, 2012 U.S. Olympic swimming trials, and the PGA Championship.
+She has covered more than 30 Super Bowls, the NBA Finals and All-Star Games, the Major League Baseball All-Star Game and League Championship Series, college football bowl games, NHL Stanley Cup Playoffs and Finals, the NCAA men's basketball tournament, U.S. Olympic basketball trials, 2012 U.S. Olympic swimming trials, and the PGA Championship.

 Early life and career

 Kremer was born February 25, 1959, in Philadelphia, Pennsylvania.
-She graduated from Friends Select School in Pennsylvania and then became a student at the University of Pennsylvania.
+She graduated from Friends Select School in Philadelphia and then became a student at the University of Pennsylvania.
 While at the University of Pennsylvania, Kremer became a member of the sorority Phi Sigma Sigma and pursued her passion for ballet, performing with the Philadelphia Civic Ballet Company.

 Kremer began her career in 1982 as the sports editor of the Main Line Chronicle in Ardmore, Pennsylvania, the state's largest weekly newspaper.
 Upon completing a story on NFL Films, the television production arm of the National Football League, Kremer's mother urged her to apply for a position.